Reddit Flair: The Complete Guide to Post Flair, User Flair, and Strategic Visibility

 Research Before You Post

-Before posting in any subreddit, research its flair system:
+Before posting in any subreddit, research its flair system thoroughly:

-1. Check available flair options -- Look at the flair dropdown when creating a post
+- Check available flair options -- Look at the flair dropdown when creating a post.

-2. Read the rules -- Many subreddits have specific guidelines about which flair to use for which content
+Read the rules -- Many subreddits have specific guidelines about which flair to use for which content type.
+Some flair categories have additional requirements.

-4. Check if flair is required -- Some subreddits auto-remove posts without flair
+Check if flair is required -- Some subreddits auto-remove posts without flair.
+This is often mentioned in the rules but sometimes only discovered through experience.

 This is part of the broader subreddit research process we outline in our subreddit analysis checklist.